bloominstituteoftechnology/node-db3-project/README.md

 Use a graphical tool like `SQLite Studio` to open `./data/northwind.db3` and execute the following queries:

 - Display the ProductName and CategoryName for all products in the database.
 Returns 77 records.

+select c.CategoryName as Category, p.ProductName as Product from Product as p join Category as c on p.CategoryId = c.Id;

 - Display the order Id and shipper CompanyName for all orders placed before August 9 2012.
 Returns 429 records.

+select s.CompanyName as Company, o.Id as Id from [Order] as o join [Shipper] as s on o.ShipVia = s.Id where o.OrderDate < '2012-08-09';

 - Display the name and quantity of the products ordered in order with Id 10251.
 Sort by ProductName.
 Returns 3 records.

 - Display the OrderID, curstomer's Company Name and the employee's Last Name for every order.
 All columns should be labeled clearly.
 Returns 16,789 records.

 ### Database Methods